bwu99/nov2020_homework/README.md

 5. MISO does not have the daylight-saving setting, the rest have.
 (Hint: daylight-savings will impact the function for certain month/peak.type.)

 ## Assignment 2: Meter Data formatting
-#### Objective: merge different data source into single dataset and evaluate the dataset for anormaly (if any)
+#### Objective: merge different data sources into single dataset and evaluate the dataset for anormaly (if any)
 For analysis purpose, we always have different data sources to merge and format.
 It’s important to understand the data and format it correctly.
 #### Data Files:
 -	**USA_AL_Auburn-Opelika.AP.722284_TMY3_BASE.csv**